5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 My guide is an adaptation of MacPeet's work but expands on it where necessary to meet today's requirements.
 It makes use of all the nice new features markdown has to offer, such as syntax highlighting, adding tables and mermaid integration for creating flowcharts, etc.

-So, unless you are fine with being dependent on the grace of others to create a Layout-ID for you, an up-to-date guide is long overdue.
+So, unless you are fine with being dependent on the grace of others to create a Layout-ID for you, an updated guide was long overdue.
 </details>

 ## Contents
 This guide will cover the following topics:

 - Creating a dump of the Audio Codec in Linux
-- Converting and visualizing the Codec dump
+- Converting and visualizing the Codec dump data
 - Creating a Pin Configuration and a PathMap
 - Creating a new Layout-ID for your Codec
 - Integrating the data into the AppleALC source code and compiling the kext with Xcode